 Credit card bills being ignored

-This particular client was able to learn that when she is thinking “I am a loser and can’t accomplish anything” she was likely depressed.
+This client was able to learn that when she is thinking “I am a loser and can’t accomplish anything” she was likely depressed.
 Bipolar disorder therapy helped her to learn how to recognize and challenge this thought.
-This is not a real thought, this is a depressed thought.
-She learned that when she does not feel depressed she doesn’t t have this thought.
+This is not a real thought; this is a depressed thought.
+She learned that when she does not feel depressed, she doesn’t have this thought.
 Cognitive therapy taught her the skills to recognize and challenge thoughts that are distorted.

-Challenging thoughts includes coming up with examples of how she is not a loser, and all of the things she has actually accomplished.
+Challenging thoughts includes coming up with examples of how she is not a loser, and all the things she has accomplished.

-Therapy for clients with bipolar disorder can help them to learn how certain situations and coping skills will trigger their mood states and the stress that triggers their mood states.
-When family members are involved the benefits of these strategies are magnified because the family can learn how their patterns add to the clients stress and then they can modify those patterns.
+Therapy for can help you to learn how certain situations will trigger your mood states and how to cope with stress that triggers your mood states.
+When family members are involved the benefits of these strategies are magnified because your family can learn how to support you rather than hinder you.

 Long Term Management

-Bipolar disorder therapy remains an important way to assist the client in managing their illness, their relationships, and their behaviors that might contribute to the illness.
+If you suffer from bipolar disorder, therapy remains an important way to assist the you in managing your illness, your relationships, and your behaviors.
 These are only a few examples of how cognitive therapy for bipolar can be helpful!
-There are many ways this approach can be combines with others to effectively treat bipolar patients.
+There are many ways this approach can be combined with others to effectively treat bipolar you.

 Cognitive therapy for bipolar disorder is not helpful for children and teens that are not stable.
 In my practice I will tell parents we cannot expect your child to make progress or benefit from therapy until they are stable on their meds.
-Depending on the severity of the adults cycling and illness they may also need to be stabilized on their meds first prior to benefiting from cognitive therapy for bipolar disorder.
+Depending on the severity of the adults cycling and illness they may also need to be stabilized on their meds first prior to benefiting from bipolar disorder therapy using cognitive techniques.

 Search my site with google custom search!